bhopals/spring-framework/kbe-spring-boot-docker-kube-rest-brewery-maven-props/README.md

 # SFG Beer Works - RESTful Brewery Service

-This project is to support learning about Restful APIs.
+This project is to support learning about Restful APIs and deployment of the artifacts in cloud.

 ### Commands